runjumplabs/dreammaker_fx/tutorial/install.md

 ## Updating the DreamMaker FX package
 ------

 There are always updates happening with new effects, bug fixes and improvements!
-To update your system
+When you do a first time install, you'll have the latest and greatest.
+However, it's always good to check back to see if there are updates.

  * In the Arduino program:
     * Navigate to `Tools` -> `Board` -> `Board Manager`.
     * Either type `dream` in the search box, or scroll down until you find `DreamMaker FX by Run Jump Labs`.